Presents the Twenty-Sixth Annual

 4120 NE St Johns Rd, Vancouver, WA 98661

 Our evening recital is at 7:30 at First Evangelical Church in Vancouver, WA.
 Tickets are $15 and available at the door.
 There will be a reception following the concert with products available from our sponsors: MCW Woodwinds, RDG, and Jones Double Reed Products.
+Peter Christ of Crystal Records will also be selling CDs at the reception.

 Designed for intermediate through advanced oboists, this day-long seminar is devoted to all aspects of oboe performance with a different focus each year.
 Seminar includes a solo master class, instrument maintenance & repair session, ensemble playing, dinner and an evening recital featuring all workshop participants.